cloudius-systems/capstan/Documentation/ApplicationManagement.md

    capstan [global options] command [command options] [arguments...]

 COMMANDS:
+     config            Capstan configuration
-   info         show disk image information import       import an image to the local repository pull         pull an image from a repository rmi          delete an image from a repository run          launch a VM.
-You may pass the image name as the first argument. build        build an image compose      compose the image from a folder or a file images, i    list images search       search a remote images instances, I list instances stop         stop an instance delete       delete an instance package      package manipulation tools help, h      Shows a list of commands or help for one command
+     info              show disk image information
+     import            import an image to the local repository pull              pull an image from a repository rmi               delete an image from a repository run               launch a VM.
+You may pass the image name as the first argument. build             build an image
+     compose           compose the image from a folder or a file images, i         list images
+     search            search a remote images
+     instances, I      list instances
+     stop              stop an instance
+     delete            delete an instance
+     package           package manipulation tools
+     stack, openstack  OpenStack manipulation tools
+     runtime           package runtime manipulation tools (meta/run.yaml)
+     volume            volume manipulation tools
+     help, h           Shows a list of commands or help for one command

 GLOBAL OPTIONS:
+   -u value                        remote repository URL (default: "https://mikelangelo-capstan.s3.amazonaws.com/") --release-tag value, --r value  the release tag: any, latest, v0.51.0 --s3                            searches and downloads from S3 repository at ("https://mikelangelo-capstan.s3.amazonaws.com/")
-   -u "https://mikelangelo-capstan.s3.amazonaws.com/"   remote repository URL --help, -h                                           show help --version, -v                                        print the version
+   --help, -h                      show help --version, -v                   print the version
 ```

 Each of the available commands furthermore provides additional help, for example